But they’d rather avoid it …

-Here are 10 tips to help prevent you or your children being bitten by a dog.
+10 tips to help prevent you – or your children – being bitten by a dog.

 - Read the signs.
-Watch your dog’s body signals Licking, yawning, shaking as if wet.
+Watch your dog’s body langauge signals: licking, yawning, head turns, shaking as if wet.
 A dog does these things if they feel unsettled.
-Give the dog chance to get away, settle down, have a quiet moment and things are less likely to escalate.
+Read more about dog body language and how to interpret it in this fab article.
+And check out

 - Do not expect a growl.
 Many dogs decide that growling is a waste of time.
 Why?
 Because when they growl, they get punished.
-So they dont bother to growl and bite instead.
+They’ve learned to skip the growl and may now go straight to bite instead.

 - Biting is a sign of patience pushed too far.
-Unless a dog has learned to bite, it would usually rather get away from a situation.
-Give the dog an escape route; let the dog take itself to a quiet place if it wants to.
+Unless a dog has been taught to bite, it would usually rather get away from a situation.
+Give the dog an escape route; try and ensure your dog has a quiet, calm space it can get to to de-stress.

 - Teach your children well!
 Help your children understand how to behave around dogs.
 Dogs are NOT toys, they have teeth and can hurt.
 The Dogs Trust have an excellent leaflet on teaching children to be safe around dogs.

 - If a dog has bitten once, it may do so again.
 This doesnt mean you should panic and rush for euthanasia or rehoming.
-But be aware of what situation caused the bite.
+But rather be aware of what situation/s triggered the bite.
 Get professional help from a qualified behaviourist immediately.

 - Dogs have bad days too!
 How can we tell if a dog is in pain, has a bad tummy, or is really tired or achy?
 Usually dogs will not show the signs until the pain is extreme.
 Be ready to help your dog by taking them to the Vet if you see signs of unusual or grumpy behaviour.